jottenlips/rust-rocket-ecs/README.md

 ### Benefits of ECS / Docker / Terraform

-With these technologies we can deploy apps written in any language that can scale horizontally and vertically.
+With these technologies we can deploy apps written in any language and can scale horizontally and vertically.
 Say you had a FLask app also running in a docker container, you could use this config to get it deployed quickly.